Corporate-owned, personally-enabled can balance the needs of security, finance and end-users.

 Orange and MDM

 At Orange, we have worked strategically to offer tailored solutions for enterprise mobility management which differ based on customers’ business and technical requirements.
 We focus on enabling flexibility through public, hybrid or private cloud hosted options underpinned by security solutions and enhanced with unified communications and collaboration (UCC) services.

 Leading international chemicals company Solvay is one company to benefit from Orange MDM solutions.
-Orange Business Services provided MDM for 7,500 mobile devices hosted in the Orange Business Services cloud, with the aim of simplifying global device management and lowering costs.
+Orange Business provided MDM for 7,500 mobile devices hosted in the Orange Business cloud, with the aim of simplifying global device management and lowering costs.
 Positive outcomes included greater internal collaboration, secure access to corporate data from any smartphone or tablet and improved app distribution.
 This in turn had the desired effect of lowering costs, making enterprise mobility easier to manage and providing centralized control.